JorgeCastilloPrz/AndroidLintDocs/README.md

     )
 }
 ```

+The arguments here reflect:
+* `id`: That's the id for the check, the one you can use when ignoring occurrences in code (or XML).
+* `briefDescription`: Self explanatory, you'll see this in the IDEA inspections popup.
+* `explanation`: Same thing, more detailed description.
+* `category`: This one states a category for the issue.
+Categories can be ignored all together.
+* `priority`: You can set a priority value for the issue.
+Priority can be used to filter warnings or errors, ordering those etc.
+* `severity`: This one decides whether it's gonna be considered a warning or a failure, among other choices.
+* `implementation`: Here is where you link the required detector and decide what file scope you're interested in.

 As you probably noted, the `ISSUE` is directly linked to its corresponding detector through its `implementation` argument.